rtimmons/jnl/README.md

 Then run the various `bin` scripts like a boss.

 There is a "Today's Worklog.app" Apple application.
 Copy or drag to your Applications directory and rename to end with `.app` to enable.
 Funny extension so Spotlight/Alfred & crew don't see this on its own.
-This little app runs `jdaily` to open today's worklog entry in TextMate (creating if not exists.
+This little app runs `jnl daily` to open today's worklog entry in TextMate (creating if not exists.
 You can modify it with *Script Editor.app* by dragging it in.

 (I cannot recall where I got the cute 'moleskine' icon for the .app.
 It's entirely possible I stole it and it's copyrighted and you could get into lots of trouble for seeing it.
 Possibly it's [one of these](http://pica-ae.deviantart.com/art/Moleskine-Icons-91551480)?)